Epicpkmn11/pk11.us/pages/story-recs.md

   *Pellan Rise* has the characters playing the VRMMO game Pellan Rise, but as it turns out the world of Pellan Rise is be more connected to the real world that anyone expected.
 The story has connections to the Kammiverse later on, which is why I'm categorizing it in the Kammiverse.
 Unfortunately, the story has been put on permanent hiatus due to QuiteValerie losing interest in writing it, and while she did write an epilogue, it does end before really being *done*.

 ### Troubleverse
+The Troubleverse is another shared universe created by QuietValerie, this time its set at some point in the future.
+The futuristic setting is done really well, I think its supposed around a hundred or couple hundred years in the future, but its intentionally left vague, and the stories do a good job of building a world that feels like it could reasonably come from our current world while being far enough in the future to have cool futuristic tech, such as the VRMMO game CORA which is where the stories spend most of their time.
+CORA provides an interesting environment where the characters can do things beyond what'd be reasonable in the real world, while not going overly into feeling like a game.
 - ***Trouble With Horns* [(SH)][twh-sh] [(TGST)][twh-tgst] by QuietValerie**<br>
 - ***Illegal Alien in a MMO World* [(SH)][ia-sh] [(TGST)][ia-tgst] by Trashlyn**<br>
 - ***Snowbound* [(SH)][sb-sh] by Chirichirichiri**<br>